anyname2/Translit/README.md

 Translit
 ========

-App with similar functiolity to http://translit.net/
+App with similar functionality to http://translit.net/